Vikram2003-07/Interior-Design-using-AI/README.md

 ### Environment Variables Setup

-Create a `.env.local` file in the root directory and configure the following environment variables:
+Look for `.env.local` or create it in root directory and configure the following environment variables:

 #### PostgreSQL Configuration
 ```env